What is arthrography?

 amounts of radiation to get pictures of the inside of the body.
 Sometimes air is used

-as the contrast substance when regular contrast can not be used.
+as the contrast substance when regular contrast can't be used.

 An arthrogram may also use fluoroscopy, CT (computerized tomography), or MRI (magnetic